 In 2003 he was made the country's first Local Authority school improvement officer with specific responsibility for raising boys' achievement.
 From 2005-2010 he was chair of the National Education Breakthrough Program on Raising Boys' Achievement, established by the National Primary Care Trust and the DFES Innovations Unit, which worked across 300 schools nationwide.

 In 2005 he led a double national award-winning campaign to raise boys’ achievement across Kirklees LA.
 In 2008 he ran a campaign to raise boys' achievement in Derbyshire, which won a national award for work with parents.
 He has spoken at countless LA and national conferences all over the world.
-He has advised and delivered training in over a thousand schools and over thirty LAs across the UK.
+He has advised and delivered training in over a thousand schools and over thirty LAs across the UK and internationally.
 He has delivered countless sessions for parents and governors and worked with boys across the length and breadth of the country.
 He presents keynotes, leads local authority projects and delivers INSET days and training sessions for Primary and Secondary schools, twilight sessions and parents’ sessions.